 1 tsp. vanilla extract

-– Melt chocolate chips on low heat.
+- Melt chocolate chips on low heat or in the microwave.
 Add butter and vanilla extract.
 Mix well.

 - Using a metal round measuring spoon or a small cookie scoop, scoop out balls and roll in your hands quickly.